 In the 11-year period, of all small mammals admitted due to cat attacks, more than 70 percent died or had to be euthanized.
 For small birds, the mortality rate was a staggering 81 percent.

 Additionally, the Wildlife Center’s study graphically illustrates that free-roaming cats are not “just” killing mice and rats.
 At the Center alone, 83 species of wild birds and small mammals were admitted due to cat attacks, including both common and rare species.
-Among the most frequent avian victims were mourning doves, blue jays, robins, and cardinals.
+Among the most frequent avian victims were Mourning Doves, Blue Jays, American Robins, and Northern Cardinals.
 Gray squirrels, chipmunks, cottontail rabbits, and flying squirrels topped the list for small mammals that fell victim to cats.

 The Benefits of a Happy Indoor Cat

-"There are so many benefits to bringing your cat indoors, not only for your cat but for the wildlife with whom we share our world." - Cheryl Falkenburry, Animal Behaviorist and Author
+"There are so many benefits to bringing your cat indoors, not only for your cat but for the wildlife with whom we share our world." - Cheryl Falkenburry, Animal Behavior Consultant and Author

 On average, free-roaming outdoor cats live significantly shorter lives than their indoor-only counterparts.
 The American Veterinary Medical Association (AVMA) recommends that veterinarians educate clients about the risks associated with allowing cats unrestricted access to the outdoors.
 A study by National Geographic and The University of Georgia notes that the most common risk behaviors for suburban free-roaming cats include crossing roads, interactions with strange cats, eating and drinking unknown substances, exploring storm drains, and entering crawlspaces of other houses.
 An analysis of 25 different studies in 10 different countries found that neutering, regular feeding, and interaction with owners did not affect the roaming of pet cats.